Mallow, Borough Market

 mallow vegan restaurant

-Mallow started life as the all-vegan branch of the Mildred’s family, before those restaurants went all-vegan, too.
+Mallow started life as the vegan member of the Mildred’s family, before those restaurants went all-vegan, too.
 Clearly, they were onto something.
 And it won’t take you long to see why – Mallow’s inventive, varied and globe-trotting menu definitively proves that missing meat doesn’t mean missing out.
 There’s spicy pimento sosis (sausages) with an apricot harissa sauce; a hearty sweet potato laksa; indulgent ‘chorizo’ croquettes and roast beetroot with whipped ‘feta’ and hibiscus.
 And those fluffy pandan daiquiris… wow.

 Details: Borough: 1 Cathedral Street, SE1 9DE | Canary Wharf: 12 Park Drive, E14 9ZW | Book here